-Easily the largest French-speaking metropolis in North America, Montreal is a cultural junction — and its wide array of food, from poutine to fine French cuisine, reflects that.
-From internationally famous restaurants to low-key neighbourhood haunts, this guide will direct you to the best Montreal has to offer.
+North America’s largest French-speaking metropolis, Montreal, is a cultural junction — and its wide array of food, from emblematic poutine to fine French cuisine, reflects that.
+This guide will direct you to the best Montreal has to offer, covering internationally renowned restaurants to low-key neighbourhood haunts equally worth your attention.

 Welcome to the Land of Maple

-With the obligatory maple reference out of the way, let’s clear something up: Montreal is not France.
+With the obligatory maple reference out of the way, let’s clear something up: Montreal is not some North American stand-in for France.
 Some visitors see a few cobblestone streets and subsequently describe the city as “so European,” but that’s not so.
-Montrealers do speak French, and the city is French-influenced, but it also takes cues from the hefty expanses of English North America around it — that’s why you can find a decent burger, for example.
+Montrealers do speak French, and the city is undoubtedly French-influenced, but it also takes cues from the hefty expanses of English North America that surround it — hence why you can find a decent burger, for example.
 A distinctive immigrant diaspora also makes the city unique.
-Newcomers to Montreal are often from French-speaking countries, like Haiti or Algeria, giving the city different demographics — and cuisines — to English-speaking Toronto.
+Newcomers to Montreal are often from French-speaking countries, like Haiti or Algeria, giving the city different demographics — and cuisines — from English-speaking Toronto.

-This means that no one influence — French, American, Caribbean, North African — defines Montreal, allowing for a certain creativity in our culinary scene.
-French techniques are re-applied to eminently local products, like bison.
-Meat is big (read: Au Pied de Cochon), but a love for all sorts of local produce has crept in, at places like Manitoba, Candide, and many more.
-Don’t avoid the less-expensive options, though — from a poutine at any number of old school casse-croûtes to a meaty platter at a Haitian hub like Méli Mélo.
+This means that no single influence — not French, American, Caribbean, or North African — defines Montreal, allowing for a unique creativity in our culinary scene.
+French techniques get re-applied to local fauna and flora, meat is really big (read: Au Pied de Cochon), and casual options — from old school casse-croûtes to Haitian hubs like Méli Mélo — abound.

 Where to Start on Eater Montreal’s Top Maps

 Eater regularly puts out numerous maps detailing the top places and things to eat and drink within a wide range of categories in Montreal.
-Below, we selected some notable points on our most popular maps to help time-starved eaters prioritize which spots to visit.
+Below, we selected some notable maps to help time-starved eaters decide which spots to prioritize.
 Also worth checking is our Visitor’s Guide to the city, which gathers a range of other useful maps in one place.

-New Restaurants: This map covers restaurants that have been open for six months or less, particularly those that have become fast favourites or show a lot promise: At the moment, consider the fiery Thai cuisine at La Petite-Patrie newcomer Pichai, the Lebanese pub food at Griffintown spot Shay, or the carefully spun pastas (and cacio e pepe croissant!) at BarBara.
+New Restaurants: This map covers restaurants that have been open for six months or less, particularly those that have become fast favourites or show a lot promise: At the moment, consider sizzling new Saint-Henri restaurant Gia, Beaubien Street specialty grocery shop and noodle counter J’ai Feng, and cute and cozy Little Burgundy steakhouse Mignon.

-Brunch: Warning: Montrealers will line up in temperatures well below freezing for brunch, and the places on this map are prone to such queues.
-Lawrence, with slightly British vibes, is a long-time neighbourhood favourite, while Jewish-deli-meets-brunch-spot Arthurs arguably draws the longest waits — for good reason.
-For homey fare, Chez Régine and Le Vieux Vélo are staples among Rosemont–La Petite-Patrie locals.
+Brunch: Montrealers will line up in temperatures well below freezing for brunch, and the places on this map are prone to such queues.
+Old Montreal’s Dandy is only three years old, but already indispensable, Larrys, with slightly British vibes, is a long-time Mile End favourite, while Jewish-deli-meets-brunch-spot Arthurs likely draws the longest waits in the city — for good reason.
+For homey fare, Le Vieux Vélo in La Petite-Patrie and time-honoured Mile End diner Beauty’s are both staples.
 (For weekday breakfasts, try this guide).

-Québécois Eats: For something a bit more specific to the city or the province of Quebec, Le Club Chasse et Pêche has a solid focus on Quebec’s terroir, while Manitoba just feels so darn Canadian.
-Joe Beef is oft-cited as a pinnacle of local food, but nabbing a table — especially with ongoing capacity restrictions — can be tricky; it’s usually reserved three months in advance.
+Québécois Eats: For something a bit more specific to the city or the province of Quebec, Old Montreal classic Le Club Chasse et Pêche and Rosemont newcomer Mastard both boast a solid focus on Quebec ingredients.
+Au Pied de Cochon and Joe Beef are oft-cited as the pinnacles of local food, but nabbing a table can be tricky.
 For something fine dining, but also zany and fun, try Montreal Plaza.

 Jewish Eats: Jewish culinary traditions have shaped Montreal.
-For staple smoked meat, tourists always visit Schwartz’s, but there are alternatives — Snowdon Deli is delicious, and doesn’t have the same line-ups.
+For the city’s famed smoked meat, tourists visit Schwartz’s.
+Slightly less iconic, but arguably just as delicious is Snowdon Deli, out in Côte-des-Neiges, which doesn’t have the same line-ups.
 Fairmount Bagel and Saint-Viateur Bagel are the two places for Montreal-style bagels, and most locals have a semi-arbitrary preference for one or the other.
-For something more modern, try Hof Kelsten.
+For more modern Jewish fare, try Mile End bakery Hof Kelsten or Saint-Henri deli Arthurs.

-Poutine: Quebec’s national dish is available, in large number, all over the city — guidebooks channel tourists towards La Banquise, which is fine, but neighbourhood spots like Chez Claudette and Paul Patates are significantly better in the eyes of many.
+Poutine: Quebec’s national dish is available, in large number, all over the city — guidebooks channel tourists towards La Banquise, which does the job, but neighbourhood spots like Chez Claudette, Paul Patates, and Pataterie Chez Philippe are significantly better in the eyes of many.
+For an international spin, try the Portuguese poutine (filled with chorizo, chicken, and São Jorge cheese) from Ma Poule Mouillé.

-Coffee: Third-wave cafes have popped up everywhere in recent years; Café Myriade is oft-credited as the one that kicked it all off, while Dispatch is the most interesting at present.
-Café Saint-Henri and Paquebot are also worthy of some love.
-The city is also home to a flurry of old-school Italian cafes, with Olimpico in Mile End, Café Vito in Villeray, and Caffé Italia in Little Italy all worthy bets.
+Coffee: Third-wave cafes have popped up everywhere in recent years; Café Myriade is frequently credited as the one that kicked it all off, but Saison des Pluies and Pastel Rita are the cool kids now.
+(Café Saint-Henri, Dispatch, and Paquebot are always reliable Montreal mainstays.)
+The city is also home to a flurry of old-school Italian cafés, with Olimpico in Mile End, Café Vito and Ferlucci in Villeray, and Caffé Italia in Little Italy all worthy bets.
+For the city’s most stunning coffee purveyor head to Crew Collective & Cafe, located in an old bank building from the 1920’s.

 French: Montreal might not be France, but there’s some pretty good French fare on offer here.
 Aside from L’Express, which is the big-name go-to, La Chronique, Leméac, and Monarque also merit some attention.